Usetrace/changes/README.md

 # changes

 ## 2017-05-30
-* Fixed: (editor) Browsing routines while running a trace can result in Editor getting stuck in the "Running..." state
+* Fixed: (editor) browsing routines while running a trace can result in Editor getting stuck in the "Running..." state
-* Fixed: (backend) Automatically retried sessions may show inconsistent results (for a short period)
+* Fixed: (backend) automatically retried sessions may show inconsistent results (for a short period)

 ## 2017-05-29
 * Documentation screenshots updated to match current UI